silnrsi/wstr/src/content/docs/topics/encoding/the-unicode-standard.md

 The Unicode Standard includes different types of information:

 - Firstly, there is no longer a printed version of The Unicode Standard (TUS).
 The [Core Specification][uni-core-spec] is available in both html and pdf formats.
 The [Character Code Charts][uni-code-charts] are also available online.
-- The Unicode Consortium publishes a variety of documents known as [Unicode Technical Reports (UTRs)][uni-utr] on its Web site.
+- The Unicode Consortium publishes a variety of documents known as [Unicode Technical Reports (UTRs)][uni-utr] on its website.
 These discuss specific issues relating to implementation of the Standard, and some even become parts of the Standard.
 A UTR with this status is identified as a Unicode Standard Annex (UAX).
 These annexes may include documentation of a minor version release, or information concerning specific implementation issues.
 - The Unicode Standard includes a collection of data files that provide detailed information about semantic properties of characters in the Standard that are needed for implementations.
-The most up-to-date versions are always available from the [Unicode Web site][uni-ucd].
-Further information on the data files is available [here][uni-online].
+The most up-to-date versions are always available from the [Unicode website][uni-ucd].
+Further information on the data files is available on the [Unicode website][uni-online].
 - [Unicode Technical Notes][uni-utn] are not a formal part of the Unicode Standard.
 They are provided "as-is" for the convenience of users.

 ### Additional resources